Back to blog

 6. Routing owner: product manager, support lead, engineering team, CX owner, marketing, sales, or executive escalation.

 Keep the first taxonomy small enough for people to review.
 A good MVP may start with 8 to 12 product themes, 5 to 8 issue types, and a clear severity model.
 Teams can add nuance after they see where the model is confused and which labels actually change decisions.
+If the taxonomy will feed production classifiers, pair the roadmap with an NLP implementation roadmap so data audit, evaluation, monitoring, and workflow ownership are designed together.

 Reference Architecture for Sentiment Analytics